Close Menu

 Shorter Days

 Another con of visiting Norway in September is that the days are getting shorter.
 While the sun still rises early, it sets relatively early, especially in the north.
-(See Also: What Is the Best Time to Visit Machu Pichu – Peak Season Insights)
+(See Also: Best Place to Visit in Toronto for First Time?
+Must See Attractions)

 This can make it harder to enjoy outdoor activities like hiking and biking, especially in the late afternoon and evening.